mitranim/fpx/docs/html/partials/fun.md

 ### `flip(fun)`

 Returns a function that passes its arguments to `fun` in reverse.
+Only supports functions with variadic arity (from 0 to ∞ arguments).

 ```js
 function add3 (a, b, c) {return a + b + c}